wzhy2000/Funmap2/README.md

 ##Usage instructions##

-LSKAT is an R package which provides the main functions:
+Funmap2 is an R package which provides the main functions:

-> 1) NULL model estimation to estimate the model parameters and the residuals.
+> 1) QTL mapping for the experiment data .

 > 2) Gene association test by LSKAT